 At the forefront of our vision is the creation of a digital space for our programs that is inclusive, interactive, and responsive to our destabilized – but hopeful – times.
 We must create tools for our work that are bold in design and accessible in application, at once mindful of how technology is evolving and how people are gathering information, and connecting.

-The ICC Digital Space will consist of three major technological components.
+The ICC Digital Space will consist of two major technological components.

 1. Our thought leadership program, 6 Degrees, will host an ongoing digital dialogue and exchange – a ‘magazine’ of sorts – around the dynamics of citizenship and inclusion.